devopness/devopness/docs/servers/add-digitalocean-server.md

 1. If you want to access the server on `DigitalOcean` console:
     - Log in to [DigitalOcean Control Panel](https://cloud.digitalocean.com/)
     - Find the droplets section
-    - A droplet with the name provided on Devopness web interface will be listed
+    - A `droplet` instance with the name provided on Devopness web interface will be listed